leafo/moonscript-site/reference.md

     while running == true do my_function!

 Like for loops, the while loop can also be used an expression.
-Additionally, for a function to return the accumlated value of a while loop, the statement must be explicitly returned.
+Additionally, for a function to return the accumulated value of a while loop, the statement must be explicitly returned.

 ## Conditionals